TNE is a test to look at your esophagus. The esophagus is the food tube that goes from your throat into your stomach.

-Resume taking your blood-thinning medicines as directed by your local doctor.
+Resume taking your blood-thinning medicines as directed by your provider.

-If you have any of these warning signs listed below, do not eat or drink and call your doctor right away.
+If you have any of the problems listed below, do not eat or drink and call your doctor right away.

 Signs of breathing problems: increased rate of breathing, trouble breathing, and shortness of breath.